 Small businesses know by now that they need a website AND visibility in the popular social media sites like Facebook and LinkedIn, and maybe Twitter, YouTube, and others too.

 So most of you have got at least one social media profile kinda sorta thrown together, like a basic LinkedIn profile.
 But then I hear: uh, what, huh?
 What now?
-One of the goals of my blog (and my business) is to help folks get past those stuck places.
-So here are some tips.
+Here are some tips.